Berryv401/Berry-van-der-Lande/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP (examples)
+#### MVP

+- Familiarize and work with framework
 - Pull data using google json api
 - Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase
+- Basic Site layout html/css
+- Media Query
+- debugging
+- Sit functionality

 #### PostMVP

-- Anything else that is not MVP
+- project updating
+- final touches

 ## Functional Components